 If you’re new to hunting or thinking about hunting, congratulations!
 Deer hunting is a fun and resourceful way to spend quality time outdoors with friends and family — while also harvesting free-range organic meat.
 Whether your goal is pursuing a trophy buck or feeling more connected to the land, becoming a deer hunter can be challenging.
-However, these top tips will give you a leg up this fall and keep you from making so many beginner’s mistakes while getting started.
+However, these top first time hunting tips will give you a leg up this fall and keep you from making so many beginner’s mistakes while getting started.

 1. Go Hunting With A Friend